kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

     - Is NOT allowed to vote on Kubeflow Community Distribution (KCD) topics

 2. 70% - Votes by Right
-    - 35% - KCD maintainers - 1-2 seats
+    - 35% - KCD maintainers - 1-2 seats, all votes are weighted in total by 35%
-    - 35% - Every sub-project gets 1 seat, all votes are weighted by 35%
+    - 35% - Every sub-project gets 1 seat, all votes are weighted in total by 35%
     - Is allowed to vote on Kubeflow Community Distribution (KCD) topics
     - When voting decisions happen on KCD topics, maintainers and sub-project owners get 50% / 50% voting power.